RADAR-base/RADAR-K8s-Infrastructure/README.md

 * RDS instance running managementportal, appserver and rest_sources_auth databases
 * Route53 zone and records accompanied by IRSAs for external DNS and Cert Manager
 * S3 buckets for intermediate-output-storage, output-storage and velero-backups
-* VPC endpoint for S3
 * SES SMTP endpoint
 * CloudWatch event rules and targets
-* Essential IAM policies, roles, users for accessing these resources
+* Essential IAM policies, roles, users for aforementioned resources

 ## Known limitations
 * Since EBS has been chosen as the default storage, node groups will be created in a single AZ due to the mounting restriction.